russell-archer/StoreHelper/README.md

 </plist>
 ```

-To help us read the property list we'll create a `PropertyFile` struct with a single `public static` method.
-Save the `PropertyFile.swift` file in
+To help it read the property list StoreHelper includes a `PropertyFile` struct with a single `static read(filename:)` method.
+See `PropertyFile.swift`  in the `Shared/StoreHelper/Util` folder:
-the `Shared/Util` folder:

 ```swift
 struct PropertyFile {